plant-microct-tools/leaf-traits-microct/README.md

 Finally, a note about __bit depth__.
 Preferably, use 8-bit images for the machine learning segmentation.
 Files are smaller in size and it will take up less RAM.
 However, the program can have 16 or 32-bit images as input, as long as the right threshold value is used as an input (see next section).

 ### Leaf segmentation: `Leaf_Segmentation.py`

+##### A note on python versions
+This code was initially written in python2 and has now been ported successfully to python3.
+Both version of the code are available and are working, but as python2 will reach the end of its life in January 2020, the python3 version of the code will be the one actively maintained.

+Note however that if you used python2 for a file, you might need to use that version for that specific file as the `joblib` library used to store the trained model cannot open files saved in python2 at the moment.
+It will probably be integrated in the future but was not available when this document was last updated.

+***

 The program is currently setup to run non-interactively from the command line.
 I chose this in order to run multiple segmentation processes overnight.
 Another advantage is that it clears the memory efficiently when the program ends.

 The program is run from the command line interface (`terminal` under macOS, `cmd` in Windows, whatever terminal you use under Linux).
 Note that under Windows, it is preferable to set the path to your python distribution, [as described here](https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows).